 Anyone suffering from financial hardship should consider claiming Universal Credit; you won’t need to show you’re sick or looking for work, as you would do normally; the rate has been increased by 20% for this financial year; and there is extra help for renters.

 Existing Universal Credit claimants will get these benefits automatically.
 Non-claimants should Google ‘Universal Credit’ to start their claim online.
 Or you can call 0800 328 5644 but expect a long queue.

-You should also Google ‘Government Business Support’ for details of the central government advice service, and potential loans, tax relief and cash grants you can claim.
+You can also Google ‘Government Business Support’ for details of the central government advice service, and potential loans, tax relief and cash grants you can claim.